IPv4 vs. IPv6: What is the Difference?

 However, IPv4 proxies use 32-bit IP addresses written in dot-decimal format while IPv6 proxies use 128-bit IPs written in hexadecimal format, separated by colons.
 This means IPv6 is capable of providing over 340 undecillion IP addresses, which is probably more than we’ll ever need in the foreseeable future.

-While proxy speed depends on several factors, including the network infrastructure, IPv6 proxies tend to be faster.
-That’s because they avoid the bottlenecks caused by the lack of IPv4 addresses and eliminate the need for translation mechanisms like NAT.
+While proxy speed depends on several factors, IPv6 proxies tend to be faster.
+That’s because native IPv6 connections avoid the bottlenecks caused by traditional NAT.
+However, if needed, IPv6 proxies can still bridge connections, allowing users with IPv4 devices to access IPv6 servers seamlessly.

-Also, IPv6 proxies support the translation of IPv4 into IPv6 addresses.
-This means users with IPv4 connections or devices can seamlessly connect to websites hosted on IPv6 servers.
+Also, IPv6 proxies support IPv4-to-IPv6 address translation.
+It means users with IPv4 connections or devices can seamlessly connect to websites hosted on IPv6 servers.

 In terms of pricing, IPv6 proxies are generally more affordable than IPv4 proxies.
 This doesn’t mean they are less effective, but you have to choose a reliable IPv6 proxy provider like IPRoyal to ensure they are of the highest quality.